 - Maintain balance.
 Eating foods that nourish you, getting sufficient good quality sleep and moving your body are essential for building resilience and managing anxiety.
-Focussing on these elements is also powerful because it can help us to concentrate on what we can control whilst letting go of the uncertainty and the things around us that we cannot control.
+Focusing on these elements is also powerful because it can help us to concentrate on what we can control whilst letting go of the uncertainty and the things around us that we cannot control.

-- Practise gratitude.
+- Practice gratitude.
 Gratitude is a great way to expand our awareness and refocus our attention particularly during times of uncertainty.
 Make a habit of taking time to reflect on one to three things you are grateful for each day and write these down on paper (e.g., ‘I am grateful for the sun shining during my walk this morning’ or ‘I am grateful to the farmer’s who made this meal possible’).